Mr P Bates

 Key Stage 3 Information

 Year 9, students will extend their knowledge from the previous two years, by studying another text-based programming language, computer systems, software and more HTML.
-The year will also include a project that allows them to develop their multimedia and software skills.
+The year will focus on areas to help students make an informed choice about Key Stage 4 options.

 Students have two options if they wish to continue studying computing at Key Stage 4:

 GCSE Computer Science

 GCSE Computer Science is a fast-paced, engaging course aimed at those students who are interested in developing their knowledge and understanding of how computers work and how to code using a text-based programming language.
 It is a subject that allows students to not only study the infrastructure, hardware and software that contribute to today’s networks, but also the structure of the data itself and how it is stored.
 It also provides students the opportunity to consider the impact technology has on individuals, society and our planet.

 Our Level 2 BTEC IT qualification is a course that allows students to develop their knowledge and understanding about IT.
 It is the equivalent of one GCSE and is recognised by colleges, universities and employers.
 The course is more practical than GCSE qualifications and provides students with the opportunity to showcase their abilities and software skills, which is not always possible in a written exam context.